marbleappdev/SubtleVolume/README.md

 ```

 #WIP
-This is currently in development and more of a proof of concept than anything else, feedback is really welcome.
+This is currently in development, feedback is really welcome.

 #TODO
 - [ ] implement styles
-- [ ] implement animations
 - [ ] provide better samples
 - [ ] add test coverage